 Patton’s user story mapping lays out a simple approach to help agile teams see the big picture when it comes to product development and design, and prioritize their product backlog.
-It's a way for UX designers, product managers, and other stakeholders to develop and document a shared understanding of their users and their needs rather than specific features.
+It's a way for UX designers, product managers, and other stakeholders, such as product owners, to develop and document a shared understanding of user needs rather than specific product features.

-Connolly has done user story mapping many times, but, because of the COVID-19 pandemic there was a need to help people understand how they could still get the same insights from user story mapping in a remote environment.
+Connolly has done user story mapping many times, but because of the COVID-19 pandemic there was a need to help people understand how they could still get the same insights into the user journey from user story mapping in a remote environment.

 The evening began with participants introducing themselves, where they were from, and measuring how familiar they were with user story mapping.
-This was a way to get everyone familiar with basic Miro tools that they’d later use in the exercises.
+This was a way to get everyone familiar with basic Miro tools that they’d later use in the story mapping exercises.
 Then they were divided into groups that mixed their experiences.
 In Miro, groups can work together in their own blank frames.
-It’s helpful if you have a large group that you want to break up into smaller ones.
+It’s helpful if you have a large group of team members that you want to break up into smaller ones.

 The strength of documenting a user's journey through story mapping is in the stories that people tell each other, so we used Zoom’s meeting function to create breakout rooms for each group so they could talk while doing the exercises.
 Fedor and Connolly jumped into each breakout room throughout each exercise to answer questions or guide groups along the way.

 In this session, we used story mapping to understand what a morning looks like for participants — from the time they wake up to the time they start work.
 (The exercises came straight out of Patton’s book.)
 In essence, participants were building a workflow of their morning.
 We broke the session down into several exercises.
 During each one, Connolly pointed out how each exercise applied to the product lifecycle, from product design through to the development process.

 In the first exercise, each group member created sticky notes and individually documented everything they did that morning, from the time they woke up to the moment they got to work.
 They could keep the tasks as general or as detailed as they wanted, but could only write one per sticky note.
 Then, as a group, they organized the sticky notes chronologically.
 The goal was to work together to come up with a collective version of a morning taking into account everyone's point of view.

 “The magic of doing this is moving the notes around,” said Connolly.
 “Don’t ask permission, don’t debate.
 Don’t be a jerk, but just do it.”